Su Wen-chi: "Unconditional Love and Fact" with Yi-Fang Lin (2017)

 Su Wen-chi was inspired to create Unconditional Love and Fact by her 2016 artistic residency at the European Organization for Nuclear Research (CERN), which triggered questions about scientists, research, skepticism, beliefs, and acceptance.
 Su created Unconditional Love and Fact with Lin I-fang (林怡芳), a Taiwanese dancer based in Montpellier, France.

 "Infinity Minus One" (2018)

 In addition to the Taiwanese creative team, Indonesian and Japanese artists were also invited to participate in the work, cutting in from the original limbs, shouting, sight imaging, etc., to show the cosmic image in the heart.

 "Anthropic Shadow" (2019)

 Through cooperation with visual artists Liao Qiyu, Zhang Humming, and sound artists Lai Zongyun and Esteban Fernandez, Su Wen-chi had indeed broadened the audience's eyes on a small stage, opened the span of space and time, and performed with "long time" and "planet surface" (not even the earth) for the scene, which had indeed reached some kind of "non-human center" visually.

-Art project collaboration with La Prairie (2021)
+With La Prairie (2021)

-La Prairie cooperated with Taiwanese dance artist Su Wen-chi for the first time to start a new dialogue with the dance drama Moving Towards the Horizon.
-Under the sparkling waves of Miami Beach, she showed the flow of time and seconds, interpreting the staggered encounters of sky and water waves.
-La Prairie's cooperation with Su Wen-chi this time seemed to be an intuitive meeting of the two hearts.
-Naturally, it was sincere and from the heart, which was a fusion of artistic beauty and precision science.
+Su Wen-chi collaborated with cosmetics brand La Prairie for Art Basel Miami Beach.